KTStephano/StratusGFX/README.md

 1) Taking it and using it as a learning resource.

-2) Integrating it into other more general purpose engines or modeling tools.
-This is because Stratus is primarily a rendering engine so it should be possible to fold it into other feature complete tools.
-It could also be used as the rendering backend for new engine projects.
+2) Integrating it as a rendering backend into other more general purpose engines or modeling tools.

 Due to the MPL 2.0 license, any extensions to the rendering code that are made public will enable other projects to benefit from the changes!